tashbettridge/Twitter-Dogs/README.md

 * tweepy
 * json
 * A text editor, like VS Code or Atom.

-A terminal application (Terminal on Mac and Linux or Cygwin on Windows).
+* A terminal application (Terminal on Mac and Linux or Cygwin on Windows).

-Installation links for softwares:
+# Installation links for softwares:
-Git for windows - for terminal application using Git Bash Python using Anaconda (latest version for windows) Visual Studio Code Editor (for windows)
+* Git for windows - for terminal application using Git Bash
+* Python using Anaconda (latest version for windows)
+* Visual Studio Code Editor (for windows)
+* Jupyter Notebooks

 # Summary:
 >The whole report can be summarized into the following 2 files which are present in this repository: